 - 0% or low APR could be tied to the term of the loan and require you to pay everything back in a short period of time like 1-3 years.

-- 0% or special financing may only be available if you have excellent credit.
+- 0% or special financing may only be available if you are a "well qualified buyer" with excellent credit.